SITE MENU

 Visit Helmsdale.org for local info, accommodation photos, news, etc.

 Nine miles west of Helmsdale is Kildonan Burn, the site of the Great Sutherland Gold Rush of 1869.
-Today you have more chance of finding fossils and gemstones on the shoreline than gold in the hills.
-But you can always try your luck.
-First go to Mr. Sanger's shop called Strath Ullie (crafts and fishing tackle) in Dunrobin Street, Helmsdale (tel: 01431 821343).
-You can hire his gold panning equipment and ask him where to look.
+Today you have more chance of finding fossils and gemstones on the shoreline than gold in the hills - but you can always try your luck!
+Gold panning on the Suisgill Estate is free but you must adhere to their rules.
+Equipment is available from the Strath Ullie Crafts & Visitor Information in Helmsdale.
+Click here for gold panning info.

 BERRIEDALE